A Totally Fun Thing Bart Will Never Do Again: Release

 The episode originally aired on the Fox network in the United States on April 29, 2012.
 It was watched by approximately five million people during this broadcast, and in the demographic for adults aged 18–49, the episode received a 2.3 Nielsen rating and a seven percent share.
 The episode became the second highest-rated broadcast in Fox's Animation Domination lineup that night in terms of both total viewers and in the 18–49 demographic.
-For the week of April 23–29, 2012, "A Totally Fun Thing That Bart Will Never Do Again" placed 17th in the ratings among all prime-time broadcasts in the 18–49 demographic, and sixth among all Fox prime-time broadcasts.
+For the week of April 23–29, 2012, "A Totally Fun Thing Bart Will Never Do Again" placed 17th in the ratings among all prime-time broadcasts in the 18–49 demographic, and sixth among all Fox prime-time broadcasts.

 Reception of the episode by television critics has been generally positive.
 Rowan Kaiser of The A.V.
 Club praised the episode, giving it an A− and commented that it is "good to see 'The Simpsons' try an ambitious episode, and great to see those ambitions largely fulfilled."
 He added that episodes that "give Bart extra depth ('Bart Sells His Soul' especially) are among my favorite 'Simpsons' half-hours," and noted that this episode features "a side of Bart that we rarely see: someone living outside the moment.
 Imagining himself on his deathbed and thinking of how his whole life outside of the cruise was wasted is the sort of device typically reserved for the Simpson women, particularly Lisa."

 Alan Sepinwall of HitFix wrote that in the episode there "are elements that will be familiar – it's another episode where a Simpson family vacation verges on disaster – but the main emotional storyline involving Bart is one 'The Simpsons' hasn't touched on before, as a fantastic luxury cruise makes him uneasy about the state of the rest of his life."
 Sepinwall concluded that he is "always a fan of single-story Simpsons episodes, as well as ones built around an emotional issue facing a member of the family, and this has both – in addition to being funny and sweet and clever in its depiction of the Best Cruise Ever."